abanskota/t81_577_data_science/weekly_materials/week5/docs/read-text-files.md

 1. `.read(size = -1)`
 <ul>

-- Reads the file content mathching the `size` bytes, if no argument or negative 1 is passed, then the entire file is read
+- Reads the file content matching the `size` bytes; if no argument or negative 1 is passed, then the entire file is read.

 ```python
 with open (CSV_FILE, "r") as file:
     file.read(30)
 ```
-Which outputs 20 characters going into the second line plus one related to newline character:
+Which outputs 29 characters going into the second line plus one related to newline character:
 ```shell
 id,lat,lon,city,state
 0,41,80,